ajmssc/bitcoin-inspector/README.md

 ## Realtime Processing
 ![alt tag](github/images/storm.png)

-I used **Apache Storm** to provide real-time aggregates and do simple data processing
+I used **Apache Storm** to provide real-time aggregates and do simple data processing.
 - A single **Storm Spout** reads data from the Kafka "realtime" topic
 - 1 **Storm Bolt** collects periodic metrics and statistics and stores them in HBase
 - 1 **Storm Bolt** monitors incoming transactions and stores them in HBase.
 The table has a **TTL of 120s** which automatically clears old transactions.